 Alice is an international consultant in media analysis and social media monitoring with some 15 years’ experience in the field of elections, democracy and governance from across Eastern and Western Europe, Central Asia, Africa, Central and South America.

 Registered publicist in the Italian Journalists’ professional Order since 2010, she has worked as a consultant and trainer with several Italian and international academic and private institutions, including Osservatorio di Pavia, institute specialized in mass media communication and international democratisation processes' analysis.
-She participated as a media expert in 20 election observation missions with the EU and the OSCE/ODIHR, as well as technical assistance projects in South Sudan and Madagascar.
+She participated as a media and digital communications expert in 20 election observation missions with the EU and the OSCE/ODIHR, as well as technical assistance projects in South Sudan and Madagascar.
 Alice holds a degree in Foreign Languages and Intercultural Mediation.

 Election Observation Expert